-- · provision of educational material to patients - · medically supervised pregnancy testing before, during and 5 weeks after end of treatment - use of at least one effective method of contraception.
-Preferably the patient should use two complementary forms of contraception including a barrier method for at least one month before initiating therapy, continuing throughout the treatment period, and then for at least one month after stopping therapy.
+- provision of educational material to patients. - medically supervised pregnancy testing before, during and 5 weeks after end of treatment with Isotretinoin. - use of at least one method of contraception and preferably 2 complementary forms of contraception including a barrier method for at least one month before initiating therapy, continuing throughout the treatment period, and then for at least one month after stopping therapy.